 Visit Brihadeshwara Temple, built in the 10th century it is an outstanding example of Chola architecture and is listed in UNESCO world heritage site.
 The shrine is a 216 feet structure, the sanctum is dotted with paintings from the Chola and Nayak periods, and the statue of Nandi the Bull welcomes at the entrance.
 Vijayanagar Fort built by Nayaks and partly by Maratha rulers during the early 1550 AD.
 Thanjavur Art Gallery, located in the Thanjavur Palace has an exquisite collection of ancient sculptures and coins.
 Saraswathi Mahal Library another section of the Palace where over 30,000 palm leaf and paper manuscripts are preserved.

 Later drive to Chettinad via visiting Trichy Sri Ranganathaswamy Temple the largest functional temple in the world.
 The temple complex along with the surrounding area covers a total area of 156 acres, there are 22 gopurams including India`s tallest 72 meters, 13 stories high.
 Many people have had a hand in its construction, including the Cheras, Pandyas, Cholas, Hoysalas, and rulers from Vijayanagar.
 Rock Fort Temple the 83m high Rock Fort is the only outcrop in the flat land of the city.
 The rock is one of the oldest in the world-approximately 3800 million years, which makes it as old as the rocks of Greenland and older than the Himalayas.
 Also, visit Jambukeswarar Temple dedicated to Lord Shiva, it houses five concentric walls and seven gopurams.
-Arrive Chettinad check-in & overnight at hotel.
+Arrive at Chettinad check-in & overnight at the hotel.